gaborpapp/Cinder-Awesomium-nolibs/README.md

 Included are the Windows 1.7.0.5 and MacOSX 1.7.0 RC3 distributions of Awesomium, excluding their ```samples``` and ```wrappers``` folders.
 Please refer to the [Awesomium license](https://raw.github.com/paulhoux/Cinder-Awesomium/master/LICENSE.txt) for more information on licensing fees.
 Awesomium is NOT free software!

+*Important note*: this block was created as an exercise in creating Cinder blocks.
+I am not an avid user of Awesomium, nor affiliated, least of all an expert.
+The block is provided as is.
+However, I will accept pull request that add to, or update, the functionality of this block.

 #####Adding this block to Cinder
 This block is meant to be used with version 0.8.5 of Cinder.